Stray & Lost Pets

-If you have found a stray cat in Isabella County, the best option is to check for the following:
+If you have found a stray cat in Isabella County, please start by checking for the following:

 STOP!
 Don’t take the cat into your home if it’s safe and healthy.
 It is much better to allow a cat to find its way home than to bring it into your home or to a shelter.
 Only 2-4% of cats find their families when taken to a shelter.
 If they have a collar with an ID tag, please call the owner.
 Friendly cats (with or without a collar) are typically owned cats who are allowed to go outside.
 If the cat is in a potentially unsafe situation, move the cat a safe distance away but do not remove them altogether from their neighborhood.
 Removal from their familiar surroundings will result in them being unable to find their way back home, doing more damage than good.
 You can also submit a found cat report so we can check it against any lost reports.

 Don't kit-nap the kittens!
 Wait and watch patiently for a mother cat to return or call us for advice before intervening!
 Their best chance for survival is being left with their mother.
 Tip: You can use baking flour to make a circle around the kittens and footprints will let you know if mom has been returning.
 You can also refer to the Kitten Lady’s CASA chart to determine when to intervene.
 If intervention is required, we can provide you with bottle feeding instructions or assistance in finding a foster home.
 Although, finding a foster to provide round-the-clock feedings is no easy task, and no match to what their mother could have provided.